ayaseCorporation/WassermannWolfMethod/README.md

 In the file, you can perform in turn,

 1. import packages in AplanaticSinglet

 2. assign paraxial parameters for an infinite conjugate lens

 3. perform numerical integration to generate a solution of two aspherical surfaces as interpolation functions.

 4. show a lens shape solved and result of traced rays.

 5. show longitudinal aberrations, i.e., spherical aberration and OSC (Offense against the Sine Condition)

 6. find maxmimum tolerance for decenter between surfaces.

 7. fit the interpolation functions to aspherical formula.

-8. output text that can be read in Zemax as .zmx file.
+8. output text that can be read in Zemax as .zmx file.[^2]: You should copy and paste the text to suitable text editor and save as .zmx file with UTF-16LE for character encoding and CR-LF for newline (EOL) because Mathematica has no UTF-16 encoder.

 9. and other conditions, singlet with cover glass, finite conjugate, etc...

 #### Wassermann-WolfAndFurther.nb